vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 being, as we

-have seen, one of the terms used to mean the body, whether cosmic or human. *Kula* , says the Dī, is “the body made of the thirty-six *tattvas* ”, in other words, the whole world, which is thus symbolically off ered to the Goddess.
-But the Dīalso interprets this as follows: this lamp “is the dynamism of consciousness shining in the lotus of the heart and which, through the senses, shines in the same way in all objects.”
+have seen, one of the terms used to mean the body, whether cosmic or human. *Kula* , says the Dī , is “the body made of the thirty-six *tattvas* ”, in other words, the whole world, which is thus symbolically off ered to the Goddess.
+But the Dī also interprets this as follows: this lamp “is the dynamism of consciousness shining in the lotus of the heart and which, through the senses, shines in the same way in all objects.”
 “This lamp it adds, “shines by its own light, which is the direct intuitive perception of the supreme reality,” the act of off ering being, for the adept, “the inner quiescent tranquillity \[ *viśrānti* \] in consciousness that he experiences when turning inward.”

 Now comes the last rite of this *pūjā* , the *japa* .